hudson-and-thames/mlfinlab/README.md

 * [Adv Fin ML Exercises](https://github.com/BlackArbsCEO/Adv_Fin_ML_Exercises)

 ## Contact us
 At the moment the project is still rather small and thus I would recommend getting in touch with us over email so that we can further discuss the areas of contribution that interest you the most.
-As soon as we get to more than 4 maintainers we will switch over to a slack channel.

 For now you can get hold us at: hudsonthames19@gmail.com